Witness: Virginia Walmart mass shooting was planned; suspect was laughing - NewsBreak

 In a press conference Wednesday morning, police said the suspect died from a self-inflicted gunshot wound and also confirmed the shooter was an employee.

 Five patients were transported to Sentara Norfolk General Hospital in Norfolk.
-Two of those patients later died, while two remain in critical condition and one patient is listed in good condition, officials said.PREVIOUS: Virginia police: 6 people, assailant dead in Walmart shooting
+Two of those patients later died, while two remain in critical condition and one patient is listed in good condition, officials said.Mass shooting at Chesapeake Walmart; 7 dead, including the shooter

 The call reporting the shooting came in at 10:12 p.m.
 Tuesday, when the Walmart Supercenter was still open to the public.
 Night-shift workers had just recently clocked in.